No 'ghar wapsi' till farmers' demands are met: Tikait | Headlines

 ''Yeh jan andolan hai, yeh fail nahi hoga (this is a people's movement, this will not fail),'' he added.

-Earlier on February 3, Tikait had addressed his first "Kisan Mahapanchayat" in Haryana's Kandela in Jind.
+Earlier on February 3, Tikait had addressed his first "Kisan Mahapanchayat" in Jind's Kandela.

 The BKU leader from Uttar Pradesh has been camping at Ghazipur on the Delhi-UP border as part of a campaign by farmer unions against the central laws enacted in September.